 Participation in mission-driven advocacy efforts is a standard of affiliation with YWCA USA.
 The YWCA both delivers direct social services and advocates for just and equitable public policies that will help change conditions that give rise to the need for those services.
 YWCA core advocacy issues reflect our mission and the values of our organization.
 Our core advocacy issues are:

-As a nonprofit organization, the YWCA works to influence public policies and priorities on matters related to its mission, core advocacy issues, the best interests of its members and participants, and the best interests of the nonprofit sector and the community as a whole.
-The purpose of the following policies is to provide a framework for action by the YWCA in the area of advocacy.
+As a nonprofit organization, YWCA works to influence public policies and priorities on matters related to its mission, core advocacy issues, the best interests of its members and participants, and the best interests of the nonprofit sector and the community as a whole.
+The purpose of the following policy is to provide a framework for action by YWCA in the area of advocacy.

 - Elimination of Racism

 - Early Childhood Education

 YWCA advocacy is based on priorities that are grounded in its mission of empowering women and girls and eliminating racism.
 The following priorities will focus and guide our work.

 - To protect and improve existing programs, services, and policies that benefit women and children the YWCA directly serves.

 - To strengthen funding, including legislative appropriations, for programs and services that benefit women and children the YWCA directly serves.

 - To inform and educate YWCA members about issues concerning women’s economic empowerment and racial justice, and encourage their full participation in the political process, as resources and regulations permit.

 - To support national YWCA public policy priorities and initiatives, as resources permit.